theochem/horton/doc/user_ap1rog.rst

     :npairs: (int) number of electron pairs.
 If not specified, the number of pairs equals the number of occupied orbitals in the ``AufbauOccModel``
     :nvirt: (int) number of virtual orbitals.
 If not specified, the number of virtual orbitals is calculated from the total number of basis functions minus the number of electron pairs.

 Note that no optional arguments need to be specified for the AP1roG model and the number of electron pairs and virtual orbitals is automatically determined using the ``AufbauOccModel``.
-A restricted, orbital-optimized AP1roG calculation can be initiated with a function call:
+A restricted, orbital-optimized AP1roG calculation can be initiated with a function call,

 .. code-block:: python